jenwalter666/JensBalatroCollection/README.md

 Read more below for info about compatibility on POLTERWORX

 # Wait, where is POLTERWORX?
-Almanac is currently not available on GitHub right now.
+POLTERWORX is currently not available on GitHub right now.
 It will be available on GitHub when 0.1.0 is released.
-If you want Almanac right now, you can find it in the Discord server [here](https://discord.gg/almanac).
+If you want POLTERWORX right now, you can find it in the Discord server [here](https://discord.gg/polterworx).

 # Installation